Your Business Matters

 Use our filming and editing equipment for video and audio, including camcorders, tripods, LEDs, and microphones, available at select libraries.

-Check out our 3D printer at the select Libraries.
+Check out our 3D printer at Spokane Valley Library.
 If you have a prototype idea, we’ll help you print it.

 Book a Librarian is like meeting with a personal trainer or technology tutor.
 In a 30- to 45-minute session, we discuss the questions you have, whether about library services, technologies, or a business question.
 Then we match you up with available resources so you can achieve your objectives.